ryan-mooore/topomc/README.md

 ### Installation

-Firstly, make sure all the dependencies listed in requirements.txt are installed.
+- Firstly, make sure all the dependencies listed in requirements.txt are installed.
 You'll also need to be running a python version at least 3.7 or higher.

-Once the script is downloaded, you'll need to create a file in the project's root directory, called 'path_to_saves.txt' which should contain a relative or absolute path to the minecraft saves folder.
+- Once the script is downloaded, you'll need to specify the absolute path to your minecraft saves folder by editing the `path_to_saves` option in settings.yaml.
+Other settings can optionally be changed as well.

 ### Running

 Currently the script only works on Linux & Mac.

-to run it, use the following format: main.py worldname chunkx1 chunky1 chunkx2 chunky2
+To run the script, run the following command with the following arguments:
+`pythonversion` `main.py` `worldname` `chunkx1` `chunky1` `chunkx2` `chunky2`

+For example:
+`python3.7` `main.py` `"New World"` `0` `0` `5` `5`